-ACLP's disclosure reporting requirements conform to ACCME's updated Standards for Integrity and Independence in Accredited Continuing Education published in December 2020.
+Disclosure reporting requirements conform to ACCME's Standards for Integrity and Independence in Accredited Continuing Education published in December 2020.
 In basic terms, this is what is required of you:

 - You are required to only disclosure financial relationships with "ineligible companies" (as defined by ACCME, below) and no other.
-If you must report, you must disclose all financial relationships of any amount; there is no minimum. - You are no longer required to disclose reporting of any kind for your spouse/partner. - The reporting period covers the 24-month period prior to you completing your declaration.
+If you must report, you must disclose all financial relationships of any amount; there is no minimum. - You are no longer required to disclose reporting of any kind for your spouse/partner. - The reporting period covers the 24-month period prior to you completing your declaration. - APA will determine if your financial relationship(s) create a conflict of interest and the appropriate method of mitigation.
+Mitigation may involve but is not limited to an independent review of the meeting content you directly or indirectly develop.